 The people who have left our community that make these claims, these false champions of us “victims”, are actually fear-ridden, irresponsible people who haven’t been able to let go of their own wounded pride and petty grievances, and won’t trade the molten gods of bitterness and self-exaltation for the freedoms of forgiveness and peace.
 They would rather stay eternal victims than bravely face their own problems.

-Gabriel of Urantia controls people’s relationships.
+Van of Urantia controls people’s relationships.

 Well, I know for me personally he has helped me steer clear of some train wrecks, where I was in some pretty low places and seeking for solace with the wrong people.
 At these times I strongly desired to go the way of immediate gratification, but he counseled me otherwise, and although it was very hard, I took his advice voluntarily, and thank God I did.
 I have observed that the people who have not taken his counsel regarding relationships, and who had real problems in that area, are often the ones who are screaming the loudest for him to be crucified.

-Intimate relationships are some of the hardest areas to get right in life, and Gabriel of Urantia just knows because he has learned from his mistakes, and he’s a good learner.
+Intimate relationships are some of the hardest areas to get right in life, and Van of Urantia just knows because he has learned from his mistakes, and he’s a good learner.
 He has let it make him wise, and when you follow the counsel of a wise man, you too become wiser.

 I have little pity for the people who have ignored his counsel regarding relationships and have created the mess that is their personal lives, or for those who are angry that they can’t be sexually promiscuous in this community, or who wrongfully accuse him because they were told that it’s not good to want to get into a relationship with someone who is far less mature than they are, out of a desire to be in control, or those who get mad at him and leave because they’re told that they really should grow spiritually and be whole in their spiritual lives, rather than sacrificing the happiness of themselves and their partners to the pathologic misery of a co-dependent relationship, and the list goes on ad nauseam.